Godspeed John Glenn

 Sadly, we lost another hero just a few days, ago.
 Mercury Astronaut, John Glenn passed away at age 95.
 Glenn was a warrior, who risked his life on a “battlefield” during the middle of the Cold War.
 When the original Mercury 7 astronauts were announced in 1959, the public saw a new kind of “warrior.”
 Survival in this battlefield was in no way assured.
 The astronauts would be facing a great unknown, one that would take its first life in 1967 (Cosmonaut Vladimir Komarov), and would take many more down the road.

 Glenn had a whopping 9000 hours of flight time, from both World War II and Korean war, as flight instructor and eventually test pilot.
 Nine thousand hours is over a full year in the cockpit and more than any other of the “Original Seven” (Al Shepard “only” had 3600 hours, still over twice was NASA was requiring).
-Photogenic, at ease friendhip7speaking in front of people, devoutly religious, protective of his wife Annie who had a stuttering problem when the press stuck microphones into her face, senator from Ohio and eventually senior statesman of our earliest days in space.
+Photogenic, at ease speaking in front of people, devoutly religious, protective of his wife Annie who had a stuttering problem when the press stuck microphones into her face, senator from Ohio and eventually senior statesman of our earliest days in space.

 So it was sad to hear of Sen. Glenn’s passing on Dec.
 8. However, he got the last laugh.
 At 40 years old when he flew, Glenn was the old man of the Mercury astronauts.
 While some of his colleagues were promoted to the two-man Gemini program, and some put off of flight status for either medical reasons (Slayton, Shepard) or job performance (Carpenter), Glenn would be sidelined for more prosaic reasons.
 The “overt” reason was that he would be too old to fly to the moon on Apollo, and as the Gemini flights were to train Apollo pilots those prized seats would be reserved for the younger men.
 The more likely reason was simply Washington didn’t want to risk the possibility an important symbol like Glenn being killed in a future mission.